xinyu1205/recognize-anything/README.md

 # Tag2Text: Guiding Vision-Language Model via Image Tagging

 Official PyTorch Implementation of the <a href="https://arxiv.org/abs/2303.05657">Tag2Text</a> paper.
-We will fully open ource the code and data in the future.
+We will fully open source the code and data in the future.

 Welcome to try out [Tag2Text Web demo🤗](https://huggingface.co/spaces/xinyu1205/Tag2Text)!
 Both Tagging and Captioning are included.